 The growing popularity of labiaplasty and other procedures is attributed to three trends.
 First, shaving and removal of pubic hair show more details of the female anatomy.
 Second, fashions show more skin, increasing self-awareness.
 Third, athletic engagement among women is more frequent and at a higher level, and competitors want to avoid distraction and discomfort that interferes with performance.
 Widespread distribution of pornographic media is a debatable fourth possible contributing factor, exposing the vulva and setting standards of appearance.

 Because there is a wide range of normal labial size and shape, labiaplasty is considered a cosmetic procedure.
 However, a good outcome has important functional benefits as well.
 Scientific studies have proven that confidence in one’s genital appearance improves sexual response for both men and women.
 If a specific result is desired, clearly communicate this to the surgeon in advance to avoid disappointment.

-Plastic surgeons are expert resources for women considering labiaplasty and/or vulvo-vaginal aesthetic procedures.
-The entire discipline of plastic surgery is focused on application of advanced techniques to variable anatomy for transforming appearance toward a desired outcome, while preserving or enhancing function.
+Plastic surgeons are expert resources for women considering labiaplasty and/or vulvovaginal aesthetic procedures.
+The entire discipline of plastic surgery is focused on the application of advanced techniques to variable anatomy for transforming appearance toward the desired outcome while preserving or enhancing function.
 For more information, email Dr. Steve Laverson at firstname.lastname@example.org, or call Amber of Feel Beautiful Plastic Surgery at 858-295-4001.